 For more chills and thrills, check out Hot Springs Haunted Tours.
 During this 60 minute walking tour, you will visit several haunted buildings and learn about the “dark, morbid side of Hot Springs.”
 If you prefer more lighthearted fun, take a trip to Tiny Town, an interactive miniature city featuring scenes from all across America.
 Handcrafted and fully animated, it comprises hundreds of moving parts that visitors can operate themselves.
 The attraction was built over a 40 year period by the late Frank Moshinskie who started working on the project when he was just 13 years old.
 It is made almost entirely of recycled parts like aluminum foil, toothpicks, tin cans, coat hangers and sawdust.
 Tiny Town is located in the Whittington Park Historic District not far from one of Hot Springs’ oldest tourist attraction… The Arkansas Alligator Farm and Petting Zoo opened in 1902 and is predated only by the bathhouses.
 If you’ve always wanted to hold a baby alligator, this is the place to go.
 The farm has over 130 alligators, including about 30 babies.
 The babies measure around 12 inches while the adults are up to 10 feet long.
 Try to schedule your visit during one of the alligator feeding shows.
 Held at noon on Thursdays, Saturdays and Sundays, you can watch the owners drop chunks of raw meat into the alligators large, gaping mouths.
 For an extra $5, you can feed some of the smaller alligators meat on a stick.
 Besides the main attraction, the Alligator Farm is home to a petting zoo with a variety of animals including miniature donkeys, pygmy goats, sheep, emus, a rabbit and tortoises.
 There are also several caged animals including three types of primates, a mountain lion, an arctic wolf and a timber wolf.
 Inside is a mini-museum with Native American artifacts, an alligator skull and other aquatic attractions, most notably the “merman,” a dried out, half-fish, half-man creature that has been with the museum since it opened in 1902.

 Beckoning a bygone era of family road trip fun, Dame Fortune’s Motor Court is the perfect place to rest your head after a day of offbeat adventuring.
 The motel is owned by Andi Roberts and her two sisters, Texas natives who frequented Hot Springs throughout their youth and into adulthood.
-The sisters purchased the boarded up building in 2016 and gave it a complete overhaul, gutting about 95 percent of the building but maintaining its retro vibe.
+The sisters purchased the building in 2016 and gave it a complete overhaul, gutting about 95 percent of the building but maintaining its retro vibe.
 They restored most of the 1950s tile work in the bathrooms and saved one original, interior wall owing to its unique, horse-laden wallpaper.
-The rooms are all light, bright and tastefully decorated with mid-century furnishings and just a touch of kitsch.
+The rooms are bright and tastefully decorated with mid-century furnishings and just a touch of kitsch.
 The exterior is that of a classic motor court, creating an atmosphere that is steeped in nostalgia.

 SQZBX (pronounced “squeezbox”) is one of Hot Springs most unique eateries.
 A family run pizza joint and brewery, it is owned and operated by local musicians and entrepreneurs, Zac Smith and Cheryl Roorda.
 Prior to entering the restaurant business, the couple performed locally for 14 years as the “Itinerant Locals,” with Smith on tuba and Roorda on accordion.
 Together they brought to the stage a highly-entertaining brand of polyester-clad polka.
 With SQZBX, the couple combined their love of music with their passion for pizza – while also paying homage to the building’s former life as a music repair shop.
 The restaurant is housed in a historic building that the couple painstakingly renovated over a multi-year period, earning them a historic preservation award.
 It features a vintage tin ceiling and restored decorative and architectural elements incorporated into the design.
 The bar is made from old pianos and the walls are decorated with accordions and piano parts left behind by the former owner.
 The restaurant is sandwiched between the community radio station, KUHS, which Smith manages, and the couples’ other business, the Starlite Club of Hot Springs, an equally unique, members-only dive bar, which features a live DJ spinning records, retro gaming nights and stand-up comedy shows.